JohnFattore/FattoreStreet/README.md

 #### The long term goal is to be cloud agnostic because I don't want to be tied to a particular cloud vender.
 The RDS server and ALB are both AWS specific and can't be used on a different hosting service.
 They are also the most expensive parts of the system and less control is had over these services compared to the DIY options.
-Fargate, an PaaS, is what limits the webapps options and should be eventually phased out by a IaaS option such as EC2.
+Fargate, an PaaS, is what limits the webapps options and should be eventually phased out by an IaaS option such as EC2.
 The application load balancer is the first priority to get rid of.
 I can configure my own NGINX server and use Certbot / LetsEncrpyt for SSL.
+Update: To further make this point.
+Using the free year of AWS, I have only had to pay $20 a month to host this site.
+The largest cost has been public IPv4 addresses: 1 for the django/nginx containers, 1 for RDS, and 2 for the load balancer.
+IPv4 costs were $12 a month, all other hosting was $8.